 For example, you could look for the topics that get the most traffic on quora for the keyword “travel Australia”.
 Sort via the amount of traffic and you’ve got a list of Quora posts with the most potential for eyeballs on your answers.

-Email bloggers you mention in your posts
+Notify bloggers and websites mentioned in your posts

 Keep a list of blogs and personalities that you mention in your blog posts.
 Did you talk about a resort, a service, or another blogger?
 Then let them know once the post is live.
 Give them a reason to share with their own followers.
 One way to do this is to write them unique, shareable content for social media.
 All they have to do it copy and paste.
 The easier you make it for people to share, the more likely it will happen.